I want to compete in the marketplace of ideas.

 *Credentials and experience levels vary by faculty & instructors.

-See ge.artinstitutes.edu/programoffering/3012 for program duration, tuition, fees, and other costs, median debt, salary data, alumni success, and other important info.
+See ge.artinstitutes.edu/programoffering/350 for program duration, tuition, fees, and other costs, median debt, salary data, alumni success, and other important info.

-6. Critical Thinking: Graduates articulate the vision behind their creative work and promote their solutions to design and marketing problems consistent with professional standards.
+- Articulate the vision behind their creative work and explain and promote their solutions to design and marketing problems with professional standards.

-7. Professionalism: Graduates demonstrate professional presentation skills, articulation of visual problem solving, and mastery of industry standards, business practices and ethics.
+- Demonstrate professional presentation skills, articulation of knowledge of visual problem solving, and mastery of industry standards, professional practices and ethics.

 I want to use both sides of my brain.